Art & Impact: including high school students in social practice, summer 2018.

 As the Cabrini Green Housing Projects were removed and the neighborhood at the south end of Old Town began to gentrify, there was still a HUD project west of Sedgwick.
 The median income was $9,000.
 Old gang boundaries still crossed the neighborhood.
 Everyone avoided Sedgwick.
 African-American parents were afraid that some white person would call the cops on their kids.
 East of Sedgwick the median income was $95,000.
 White folks were afraid of getting mugged.
 Everyone avoided Sedgwick St.

 My friend Charlie Branda lives three doors east of Sedgwick.
-One night, she and her two children counted gunshots three houses away on Sedgwick.
-A 14 year old boy was killed.
+One night, in 2013, she and her two children counted gunshots on Sedgwick.
+A young African-American father from the Marshall Field Garden Apartments was fatally shot while on his way to get diapers at a convenience store.
 Charlie's neighbors talked about hiring private security.
 But Charlie had been reading about a kid from the projects in Pittsburgh whose life was changed by an art center.
 So, Charlie, former banker with a Booth School of Business MBA from the University of Chicago, now a stay-at-home mom, started asking, "Why doesn't somebody put an art center in one of those empty storefronts on Sedgwick?"

 At a women's retreat that Charlie and my wife, Jeanine, attended, she ventured her dream of an art center to the gathered women.
 Despite having no experience with art, she said she wanted to start the art center herself.
 Arriving home from the retreat, Jeanine said, "Charlie's starting an art center" I said, "I'm in."
 Charlie named it Art on Sedgwick.
 2018 marks our fifth year.
 When we got a grant from After School Matters, it seemed like a good house keeping seal of approval.